Moving From Monolithic To Microservice Architecture: A Case Study

 Taking the system to the next level: growth and automation

-At the beginning, the monolith product architecture of GrowthHackers was quite simple.
+Before migrating to microservices, the monolith product architecture of GrowthHackers was quite simple.

 The system gained auxiliary software as its functionality was growing.
 The main parts of the system included user authentication service, integration service, billing service, marketing and conference-related websites.
 These parts required different procedures of testing and deployment.
 They had to be launched simultaneously and interact seamlessly as a system.
 The use of Docker provided us with high-performance virtual containers, with larger products divided into interacting microservices.